aridiosilva/Blockchain/README.md

 All network participants have access to the distributed ledger and its immutable record of transactions.
 With this shared ledger, transactions are recorded only once, eliminating the duplication of effort that’s typical of traditional business networks.

-The major advantages of a distributed system over single computers are:
+**Some advantages** of a distributed system over single computers are:

-• Higher computing power
+> - Higher computing power
-• Cost reduction
+> - Cost reduction
-• Higher reliability
+> - Higher reliability
-• Ability to grow naturally
+> - Ability to grow naturally

-The disadvantages of distributed systems compared to single computers are:
+**Some disadvantages** of distributed systems compared to single computers are:

-• Coordination overhead
+> - Coordination overhead
-• Communication overhead
+> - Communication overhead
-• Dependency on networks
+> - Dependency on networks
-• Higher program complexity
+> - Higher program complexity
-• Security issues
+> - Security issues

 ### b) Peer-to-Peer Systems (P2P)